 Constraints:

-A dynamic programming variant treats the problem as a constrained subset sum.
-Maintain a DP structure where dp[s] stores all unique combinations that produce sum s.
-Process numbers one by one and update sums in descending order so each element is used only once.
+A dynamic programming variant can also generate combinations that sum to the target.
+The idea is similar to subset sum.
+Build a DP table where dp[s] stores combinations that produce sum s.
+Iterate through the candidates and update the table from target down to the candidate value to ensure each element is used only once.

 The primary idea here is to use a backtracking algorithm to explore all potential combinations of numbers that sum up to the target value.
 By sorting the array first, we can avoid duplicate combinations by skipping over duplicates within the loop.
 This ensures each combination is unique, as indicated in the problem statement.